KRISWIU/cs326-final-tet/docs/milestone3.md

 **Required fields:**
 - `username` - string which effectively serves as the user's id.
 Required for login and must be unique.
 - `password` - string used to authenticate the user.
 Stored as a hashed and salted string.
 - `lists` - object array storing list objects.
-Each list object has a `name` property with a unique name, and a `artworks` property, which is an array containing the int IDs of the artworks in the list.
+Each list object has a `name` property with a unique name, and an `artworks` property, which is an array containing the int IDs of the artworks in the list.

 **Optional fields:**
 None as of right now.